 Continuing with Greco-Roman mythology, the Arch of Janus commemorates Janus, the god for whom it was named.
 Janus was the god of gods – higher even than Jupiter, who might be considered the Roman equivalent to Zeus in Greek mythology.
 The arch was constructed with much the same sentiment that inspired the Greeks to build temples to their Gods, again reflecting the influence of Greek culture over the developing Rome.

 The Domus Romane can be seen as part of the Palazzo di Valentini.
 The archeological site has been converted to a museum where visitors can walk through the life of a Roman Patrician – that is, a member of the upper class.
 The tour is designed to allow visitors to experience the building as its inhabitants would have in ancient times, walking over the mosaic floors and columned halls that were no doubt inspired by the styles of Greece.

-These four sites offer a bit of Greek flare to add to an Italian vacation, and are perfect for travellers who wish to understand a little more of how Roman civilization came to be.
+These four sites offer a bit of Greek flare to add to an Italian vacation, and are perfect for travelers who wish to understand a little more of how Roman civilization came to be.